Skip to content

 Lycra, also known as spandex or elastane, is a synthetic fiber widely used in clothing due to its stretchability and durability.
 It is found in athletic wear, underwear, swimwear, and fitted garments.
 While Lycra is generally well-tolerated, some individuals may experience sensitivities or allergic reactions due to chemical additives or fabric friction.

-🤔 Why Do I Have an Intolerance to Lycra?
+🤔 Why Do I Have a Sensitivity to Lycra?

 Reactions to Lycra may be caused by skin contact, chemical residues, or trapped moisture.